ddbj/www/_ddbj/example-e.md

-# Example of Submission

-Please refer to following sample data list to annotate your sequences for DDBJ submission.
+Please refer to the following description examples of typical sequence data when you annotate your sequence data for DDBJ submission.

 ## A: Ribosomal RNA, ITS, IGS  {#A}

 ### A01) 16S rRNA gene  {#A01}

+Use the sequence with the same direction of rRNA transcripts, NOT complementary strand.

 <pre><code>DEFINITION  Vibrio halioticoli IAM 14597 gene for 16S rRNA, partial sequence.
 FEATURES             Location/Qualifiers